Family Law Attorneys Serving Fort Myers and Cape Coral

 Having an adversarial divorce is not the only way to end a marriage.
 You do have the option of working with your spouse to make your own decisions instead of letting lawyers and judges make them for you, leaving you dissatisfied with the outcome and dismayed at the financial and emotional expense.
 If you and your spouse cannot come to an agreement, we will provide strong and competent representation in court to bring your case to a successful resolution.

 The initial consultation with the divorce lawyer often is the most important lawyer/client conference the client will ever have in their divorce process.
 Some divorce lawyers offer a free consultation.
 In some instances, the client will get what he or she paid.
 We charge for the initial consultation, which is not a casual event, but a time for the client to become educated in all matters pertinent to the divorce process.
 We do allow for the last 30 minutes of the initial consultation to be at no charge.

 Divorce Does Not Mean The End Of Your Family

-Sheldon Finman began his search for alternative methods of divorce resolution.
+Sheldon Finman began his search for alternative methods of divorce resolution over three decades ago.
 In 1990, he and Judge Hugh E. Starnes created the Cooperative Divorce method in Lee County to provide a non-adversarial divorce option for his clients.
 Since then he has added Collaborative Divorce to his practice to help families transition from one form to the next with as little acrimony and pain as possible.